-[41] In addition to making provision for applications where there is no factual dispute, Ontario, New Brunswick, Prince Edward Island and Manitoba permit applications where "the determination of rights depends on the interpretation" of listed documents.37 Nova Scotia also makes provision for circumstances where there is no factual dispute, and those where the "sole" or "principal" question is a question of law or construction.
+- [42] In addition to making provision for applications where there is no factual dispute, Ontario, New Brunswick, Prince Edward Island and Manitoba permit applications where "the determination of rights depends on the interpretation" of listed documents.39 Nova Scotia also makes provision for circumstances where there is no factual dispute, and those where the "sole" or "principal" question is a question of law or construction.
 Is this a useful additional category?
 This depends on whether questions of construction may be determined by application when facts are in dispute.
-If not, these applications will be included in the general functional provision.
+If not, these applications will be included in the general functional provision. - [43] Nova Scotia and Ontario courts have held that questions of construction should not be determined by application where there are substantial factual disputes.40 This has been the case in Alberta, as well, due to the provisions of Rule 410(e).